Christine (1983 film): Plot

-Leigh asks for Dennis' help to destroy Christine and save Arnie.
-They plan to lure Christine to the garage and smash it with a bulldozer, but Christine surprises them by emerging from a pile of scrap metal.
-Leigh flees while Dennis battles Christine, now being driven by Arnie; in an attempt to run Leigh down, Christine crashes into Darnell's office and Arnie is thrown through the windshield, fatally impaling himself on broken glass.
-Christine continues to attack, repairing itself more quickly than before, until Dennis and Leigh flatten it with the bulldozer.
+Leigh and Dennis conclude that Christine is responsible for Arnie's downward spiral.
+They plan to lure Christine to Darnell's garage and smash her with a bulldozer, but Christine surprises them by emerging from a pile of scrap metal.
+Leigh flees on foot while Dennis battles Christine with the bulldozer.
+Arnie is now driving Christine, and in an attempt to run Leigh down, Christine crashes into Darnell's office.
+Arnie is thrown through the windshield and impaled on a shard of glass.
+He reaches out to touch Christine's grille one last time, and Christine responds by playing "Pledging My Love" on her radio as Arnie dies.

-The next day, Dennis, Leigh, and Junkins watch as the remains of Christine are crushed at the junkyard.
-Junkins congratulates the teens for stopping Christine, but they regret not being able to save Arnie.
-The sound of a 1950s rock and roll song spooks them, but it proves to be coming from a boombox carried by a junkyard worker.
-Christine's front grill twitches slightly.
+Christine resumes her attack, until Dennis and Leigh corner her and flatten her with the bulldozer.
+The following day, Dennis, Leigh, and Junkins watch as the remains of Christine are crushed into a cube at a junkyard.
+Junkins congratulates the pair for stopping Christine, but they regret being unable to save Arnie.
+The sound of a 1950s rock and roll song spooks them briefly, but it proves to be coming from a boombox carried by a junkyard worker.
+Unbeknownst to them, Christine's grille twitches slightly.